-The Department of Defence (DoD) is required to provide, manage, prepare and employ defence capabilities that are commensurate with the needs of South Africa.
+The Department of Defence (DoD) derives its mandate from Section 200 of the Constitution of the Republic of South Africa of 1996; the Defence Act of 2002, as amended by the Defence Amendment Act of 2010; the 1996 White Paper on Defence; and the 2015 South African Defence Review.
+The department is required to provide, manage, prepare and employ defence capabilities that are commensurate with the needs of South Africa.